ruadh/CSCI-E-33a_Final_Project/README.md

 ### Semester dates
 Many of my features depend on the semester dates.
 I set up some sample semesters with realistic dates, but you may want to change those in Django Admin to see them in action.  (ex:  change the registration open/close dates to see how it prevents students from enrolling outside the registration window.)

+### Gift cards
+BLAH explain.
+One card is set up with $1000.
+Add new cards or adjust balance in Django Admin.

+### Class capacity validation
+BLAH add to cart, then update capacity in Django admin, or check out as another user in another browser